voxel-wiki/voxel-wiki.github.io/content/wiki/bloxels/index.md

 1. Think of how far into the distance you want to 'see', in meters/voxels.
 2. Using that distance, calculate `(D*2)³` to get the visible volume.
-3. Assume our small struct takes 64 bits = 8 bytes of space...
+3. Assume our small struct takes 64 bits, i.e. 8 bytes of space...
 4. ...so multiply the volume by 8 bytes.
 5. Divide by `1024` to get it as kilobytes.
 6. Divide by `1024`, again, for megabytes.